- Beginners who like the pre-built layouts and don't need to change them much.

 Full Width Sections

-As well as the modules you see above that can be added into a wide range of different layouts, you can also create full width sections from the Divi Builder.
+As well as the modules you see above that can be added to a wide range of different layouts, you can also create full width sections from the Divi Builder.

 Full width sections allow you to create modern layouts by adding things like sections with a large background image, a background video, a full width map, a slider and more.